Tackling climate change

 While our commitment to achieving our net-zero goals is independent of our involvement with membership associations, we believe that effective partnerships can promote greater transparency, faster implementation and more equitable outcomes.
 Therefore, Allianz is a strong supporter of initiatives working to fight climate change.
 Allianz in the past was a member of the UN-convened Net Zero Insurance Alliance (NZIA) and today continues to focus on the work of the UN-convened Net Zero Asset Owner Alliance (NZAOA), to which Allianz is a strong contributor of leadership and expertise as founding member and chair until 2024.
 The NZAOA published its 4th Progress Report in October 2024, showing that very ambitious targets can be achieved and that absolute emissions are already falling.

 By combining decarbonization with new opportunities, we aim to support people and business in their transition to a more sustainable future.
 To drive sustainable growth, we aim to strategically invest in and profitably grow revenues from low-carbon technologies.
-For example, in commercial insurance, we develop insurance offerings for low-carbon solutions and in motor retail insurance, encourage customers to switch to battery electric vehicles.
+For example, in commercial insurance, we develop insurance offerings for low-carbon solutions and in motor retail insurance, we encourage customers to switch to battery electric vehicles.
 Furthermore, we have been investing in renewable energies, such as wind farms, since 2005, and now insure projects in over 70 countries worldwide.

 Launched in 2017, the Allianz Climate Risk Award acknowledges and rewards young scientists whose works shed light on the nexus between climate change and the extreme weather events that threaten millions of livelihoods and present ways these populations could be better protected.